-Negotiation by indorsement
+Negotiation by endorsement

-Section 48 provides that subject to the provisions of Section 58, a promissory note, a bill of exchange or cheque payable to order is negotiable by the holder by indorsement and delivery thereof.
+Section 48 provides that subject to the provisions of Section 58, a promissory note, a bill of exchange or cheque payable to order is negotiable by the holder by endorsement and delivery thereof.

 In 'Chaitram V. Mohanlal' - AIR 1957 Nag.
-65 it was held that where a promissory note payable to a particular person does not contain any words prohibiting transfers or indicating that it was not transferable, it would be a negotiable instrument payable to order; it would be negotiable by the holder by endorsement and delivery with the necessary intention to constitute the person in whose favor the endorsement is made as the holder thereof; there must be intention of the endorser to constitute the endorsee as a holder of the pro-note accompanied by delivery; unless this is proved negotiation is not complete.
+65 it was held that where a promissory note payable to a particular person does not contain any words prohibiting transfers or indicating that it was not transferable, it would be a negotiable instrument payable to order; it would be negotiable by the holder by endorsement and delivery with the necessary intention to constitute the person in whose favor the endorsement is made as the holder thereof; there must be intention of the endorser to constitute the person is not complete.

-Conversion of indorsement in blank into indorsement in full
+Conversion of endorsement in blank into endorsement in full

-Section 49 provides that the holder of a negotiable instrument indorsed in blank may, without signing his own name, by writing above the indorser's signature a director to pay to any other person as indorsee, convert the indorsement in blank into an indorsement in full and the holder does not thereby incur the responsibility of an indorse.
+Section 49 provides that the holder of a negotiable instrument indorsed in blank may, without signing his own name, by writing above the indorser's signature a director to pay to any other person as endorsee, convert the endorsement in blank into an endorsement in full and the holder does not there by incur the responsibility of an endorse.

-Effect of indorsement
+Effect of endorsement

-Section 50 provides that the indorsement of a negotiable instrument followed by delivery transfer to the indorsee the property therein with the right of further negotiation, but the indorsement may, by express words, restrict or exclude such right, or may merely constitute the indorsee an agent to indorse the instrument, or to receive its contents for the indorser, or for some other specified person.
+Section 50 provides that the endorsement of a negotiable instrument followed by delivery transfer to the endorsee the property therein with the right of further negotiation, but the endorsement may, by express words, restrict or exclude such right, or may merely constitute the endorsee an agent to endorse the instrument, or to receive its contents for the endorser, or for some other specified person.